Lightstreamer/Lightstreamer-kafka-connector/README.md

 > [!NOTE]
 > **Authentication Precedence**: If both methods are configured, the `iam.credential.profile.name` parameter takes precedence over `iam.role.arn`.
 If neither parameter is provided, the Kafka Connector falls back to the [AWS SDK default credential provider chain](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials-chain.html).

-#### Quick Start Confluent Cloud Example
+#### Confluent Cloud QuickStart

-Check out the [adapters.xml](/kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L602) file of the [_Quick Start Confluent Cloud_](/examples/vendors/confluent/quickstart-confluent/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.
+Check out the [adapters.xml](/kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L602) file of the [_Confluent Cloud QuickStart_](/examples/vendors/confluent/quickstart-confluent/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.

-#### Quick Start with Redpanda Serverless Example
+#### Redpanda Serverless QuickStart

-Check out the [adapters.xml](/examples/vendors/redpanda/quickstart-redpanda-serverless/adapters.xml#L22) file of the [_Quick Start with Redpanda Serverless_](/examples/vendors/redpanda/quickstart-redpanda-serverless/) app, where you can find an example of an authentication configuration that uses SASL/SCRAM.
+Check out the [adapters.xml](/examples/vendors/redpanda/quickstart-redpanda-serverless/adapters.xml#L22) file of the [_Redpanda Serverless QuickStart_](/examples/vendors/redpanda/quickstart-redpanda-serverless/) app, where you can find an example of an authentication configuration that uses SASL/SCRAM.

-#### Quick Start with MSK Example
+#### MSL QuickStart

-Check out the [adapters.xml](/examples/vendors/aws/quickstart-msk/adapters.xml#L21) file of the [_Quick Start with MSK_](/examples/vendors/aws/quickstart-msk/) app, where you can find an example of an authentication configuration that uses AWS_MSK_IAM.
+Check out the [adapters.xml](/examples/vendors/aws/quickstart-msk/adapters.xml#L21) file of the [_MSK QuickStart_](/examples/vendors/aws/quickstart-msk/) app, where you can find an example of an authentication configuration that uses AWS_MSK_IAM.

 ### Record Evaluation